 People who receive the disciples should be seen by those disciples as people who are receiving Yeshua or God.

-God is in fact serving the person visited, but the person being visited is also an expression of God, hence God is serving Himself and the disciple is just seemingly in between.
+God is Himself serving the person visited, but the person being visited is also an expression of God, hence God is in fact serving Himself and the disciple is just seemingly in between.
+Achieving this point of view (replacing the sense of acting from the small self by the acknowledgment of the Father as the Supreme Actor and Presence) is like humbling or even obliterating the ego in child-like surrender to the Master.

 Q 10: 19-20 / Luke 10: 19-20 Sondergut